-16 Section 42(h)(6)(A) and Section 42(h)(6)(B)(i)
+&lt;sup>16 Section 42(h)(6)(A) and Section 42(h)(6)(B)(i)

-17An education organization is one which normally maintains a regular faculty and curriculum, and normally has an enrolled body of pupils or students in attendance at the place where its educational activities are regularly carried out.
+&lt;sup>17An education organization is one which normally maintains a regular faculty and curriculum, and normally has an enrolled body of pupils or students in attendance at the place where its educational activities are regularly carried out.
 Five calendar months need not be consecutive.

-• The tenant(s) was previously under the care and placement of the state agency responsible for administering a plan under Part B or E of Title IV (i.e., a former foster care participant.)18 NOTE: Previous care must have been within the twelve-year period immediately preceding the effective date of the full-time student eligibility determination for the HTC program.
+- The tenant(s) are receiving Title IV of the Social Security Act Temporary Assistance for Needy Families (TANF); - The household consist of a single-parent(s) with children of which the single parent is not a dependent of an outside third-party; yet the children are a dependent of at least one of the parents, either the mother or the father, whether or not the absent parent will reside in the unit; - All adult tenants are enrolled in a job training program under the Job Training Partnership Act (JTPA) or a similar federal, state, or local program; or - The tenant(s) was previously under the care and placement of the state agency responsible for administering a plan under Part B or E of Title IV (i.e., a former foster care participant.)
+NOTE: Previous care must have been within the twelve-year period immediately preceding the effective date of the full-time student eligibility determination for the HTC program.